tcarrio/blogish/content/2023-09-19-nixos-secrets-agenix-systemd.md

 > This is a hint for those who are not familiar, but the system has its own SSH public and private keys in the `/etc` directory.
 If these exist then `agenix` will utilize those to decrypt the mounted secrets.

+### secrets.nix

 The output of the Nix expression is a map set.
-Each of these is a path, relative to the current directory of secrets.nex, and the public keys that the secret should be encrypted for.
+Each of these is a path, relative to the current directory of secrets.nix, and the public keys that the secret should be encrypted for.
 An example of the secrets.nix file:

 ```nix
 let